 Investable capital is required for technology-based companies to start and grow.
-While technology is Indiana’s fastest growing sector, our state ranks low in the amount of venture capital being deployed to Indiana companies.
-Indiana ranks 30th in America for venture capital deployment, lagging behind all of our neighboring states.
-(PwC analysis) Incentivizing and increasing the speed of capital to companies at all stages will accelerate the growth of Indiana’s technology industry and help us remain a leader in the 21st Century, data-centric economy.
+While technology is Indiana’s fastest growing sector, Indiana ranks 30th in America for venture capital deployment, lagging behind all of our neighboring states.
+According to Kauffman Foundation research, new and young companies are responsible for nearly all net new job creation in the U.S., but Indiana ranks 47th in the nation for job creation by firms 0-5 years old and 34th for entrepreneurship.
+Ensuring Indiana’s entrepreneurs and startups have access to capital to grow companies and create jobs is more urgent now than ever before as our state and local economies work to rebound from the COVID-19 pandemic.
+Incentivizing and increasing the speed of capital to companies at all stages will accelerate the growth of Indiana’s technology industry and help us remain a leader in the 21st Century, data-centric economy.

 Indiana has built a reputation as a low-tax, low-cost, business-friendly state, and these efforts have helped attract companies and jobs in recent years.
 To continue this momentum as we transition to a 21st-century, technology-driven economy, Indiana must position and brand itself as a welcoming and attractive place to live and work in tech.
 Efforts to ensure Indiana has a thriving tech ecosystem and support structure are critical to our industry’s ability to attract and retain top tech talent, investment and resources.
 Also important to making Indiana an attractive place for the tech economy are policies that improve the quality of life metrics important to today’s workforce, including diversity, equality, sustainability and more.